tarwn/lessthandot-hugo/blogs/content/posts/2013-08-03-using-iis-rewrite-rules-to-improve.md

 <script type="text/javascript" src="/output/minifyjs_test_output{invalidationHash}.js"></script>
 ```

 The main disadvantage of this strategy is that it tends to accumulate files over time.
-Because the hash is generated off of the combined file&#8217;s contents, every time a bundled script file or stylesheet changes, a new combined file is created.
+Because the hash is generated off of the combined file's contents, every time a bundled script file or stylesheet changes, a new combined file is created.
 It eventually becomes necessary to clean this stuff up (The easiest way is to delete all files and reset the app pool, otherwise its usually safe to delete all but the most recent version for each combined file).
 The main advantage is that it is supported by all caching proxies &#8211; this consistent behavior makes it a good choice for CDN environments where you typically need to manage multiple versions of files anyway.

 ### Folder Invalidation

 This new strategy is similar to the filename invalidation strategy when it comes to output file naming, but behaves more like querystring invalidation in terms of disk footprint.
-It is used similarly to the hash in filename option, in that you simply put a hash symbol in the path where you want the content&#8217;s hash to show up.
+It is used similarly to the hash in filename option, in that you simply put a hash symbol in the path where you want the content's hash to show up.
 Unlike the hash in filename method, it requires you to use it explicitly because we need to be able to figure out the right folder to write files to.
 So a bundle set up like this:

 ```csharp
 Bundle.JavaScript()